 Introduction to Engineering Methods & Computer Programming is taught by Dr. Bruce Norton.
 The academic year schedule class meets daily for approximately 50 minutes beginning at 1:40 p.m.
 The spring semester block schedule class meets daily for approximately 90 minutes beginning at 10:00 a.m.

-EM&CP (EGR 125/127) is a computer science course intended to introduce students with no prior programming experience to the academic discipline of computer science and its relevance to other fields and modern life more generally.
+EM&CP (EGR 125/127) is a computer science course that introduces students with no prior programming experience to the discipline of computer science and the art of computer programming.
 It is a single course in that EGR 125 and EGR 127 are taught concurrently.

 In order to take EGR 125/127 a student should have successfully completed Algebra II at the high school level.
 Familiarity with trigonometry and matrices would help one with the course material.
-However, knowing trigonometry and/or matrix algebra is not a prerequisite for the course.
-Both topics are covered as needed as part of the course.
+However, knowing trigonometry and/or matrix algebra is not a prerequisite for the course since both topics are covered as needed as part of the course.